rez3vil/PandaDock/README.md

 ## Acknowledgments

-- Thanks to everyone who contributed to this project
+- Thanks to me who crafted this after dealing with commercial software.
 - Inspiration from established docking software like AutoDock, Vina, etc.